-According to a few studies, performance tires are grippier in dry conditions and wet conditions when compared to all-season tires.
+Summer performance tires are grippier in dry conditions and wet conditions when compared to all-season tires.
 This is due to a number of reasons including compound and tread patterns.
-They’re certainly impressive, but the downside to performance tires is that they’re completely unusable in snowy and winter conditions.
+They’re impressive, but the downside to performance tires is that they’re completely unusable in snowy and winter conditions.
 Generally, you don’t want to drive on them in temperatures below 40°F/4°C. You definitely have to be proactive about switching tires at the right time of the year and have the storage space to have two dedicated sets of tires.
 But the advantages beyond having superior performance in the summer is that your tires last twice as long.
 Unless you drive like we do…

 There are four sub-categories to performance tires:

-- Grand Touring Summer Tires – Best suited for use on luxury cars or sports sedans.
+- Grand Touring Summer Tires: Best suited for use on luxury cars or sports sedans.
 They blend the usual performance tire elements of good dry and wet handling with lower noise levels and improved comfort through different rubber compounds, tread patterns and often taller sidewalls.

-- High-Performance Summer Tires – Like the previously mentioned Grand Touring tires but aren’t as focused on the noise and comfort.
-They’re usually saved for sports car and sedans.
+- High-Performance Summer Tires: A step up from Grand Touring tires, but aren’t as focused on noise and comfort.
+They’re a good compromise for daily driver sports cars and sedans.

-- Max and Extreme Performance Summer Tires – two no-compromise tiers of tires that are stiffer and more responsive than the other categories of performance tires.
+- Max and Extreme Performance Summer Tires: Two no-compromise tiers of tires that are stiffer and more responsive than the other categories of performance tires.
 They give you ultimate grip, feel and responsiveness, but trade off lifespan and put less emphasis on wet traction.

 Here are a few good bets in each of those categories.